Protest and dissent in China: 2022 protests against COVID-19 lockdowns

+2025 Chongqing anti-CCP protest

 Falun Gong

 Among the most vocal and consistent opponents of the CCP rule in the last decade are practitioners of Falun Gong.
-Falun Gong is a qigong-based practise of meditation with a moral philosophy based on Buddhist traditions.
+Falun Gong is a qigong-based practice of meditation with a moral philosophy based on Buddhist traditions.
 It was popularized in China in the 1990s, and by 1999, it was estimated to have 70 million practitioners.

-Some among the CCP's leadership were wary of the group's popularity, independence from the state, and spiritual philosophy, and from 1996 to 1999, the practise faced varying degrees of harassment from CCP authorities and Public Security Bureaus and criticism in the state-run media.
+Some among the CCP's leadership were wary of the group's popularity, independence from the state, and spiritual philosophy, and from 1996 to 1999, the practice faced varying degrees of harassment from CCP authorities and Public Security Bureaus and criticism in the state-run media.
 Falun Gong practitioners responded to media criticism by picketing local government or media offices, and were often successful in gaining retractions.
 One such demonstration in April 1999 was broken up by security forces in Tianjin, and several dozen Falun Gong practitioners were beaten and arrested.
-In response, on 25 April Falun Gong mobilised the largest demonstration in China since 1989, gathering silently outside the Zhongnanhai central government compound to request official recognition and an end to the escalating harassment against them.
+In response, on 25 April Falun Gong mobilized the largest demonstration in China since 1989, gathering silently outside the Zhongnanhai central government compound to request official recognition and an end to the escalating harassment against them.
 Falun Gong representatives met with Premier Zhu Rongji, and reached an agreement.
-Party General Secretary Jiang Zemin reportedly criticized Zhu for being "too soft," however, and ordered that Falun Gong be defeated.
+CCP general secretary Jiang Zemin reportedly criticized Zhu for being "too soft," however, and ordered that Falun Gong be defeated.
 On 20 July 1999, the CCP leadership initiated a campaign to eradicate the group through a combination of propaganda, imprisonment, torture, and other coercive methods.

 In the first two years of the crackdown, Falun Gong practitioners in China responded by petitioning local, provincial, and national appeals offices.
 Efforts at petitioning were often met with imprisonment, leading the group to shift tactics by staging daily, non-violent demonstrations in Tiananmen Square.
 These demonstrations, which typically involved practitioners holding banners or staging meditation sit-ins, were broken up, often violently, by security agents.
 By late 2001, Falun Gong largely abandoned protests in Tiananmen Square, but continued a quiet resistance against the persecution campaign.
 Although the group claims to have no political orientation or ambitions, it has since 2004 actively advocated for an end to CCP rule.